 One reason to consider a B.A. rather than a B.Sc. is if you have the prerequisites for your discipline (i.e., for Computer Science, Geography, Mathematics and Statistics, or Psychology), but you do not have all the basic science prerequisites.
 (However, note that all Computer Science programs have a strong mathematics component, whether you choose the B.A. or B.Sc. stream.)
 Another reason is that some combinations, such as the Joint Honours in English and Mathematics, are available in a B.A. but not in a B.Sc.

-Additional notes – mathematics and statistics: The Arts combination for Math (given just above) focuses on statistics, whereas the B.Sc. major program allows you to orient your program toward your choice of statistics, computer science, applied mathematics, secondary school teaching, or vocations in business, industry or government.
+- Also note that the Arts combination given above focuses on statistics, whereas the B.Sc. major program allows you to orient your program toward your choice of statistics, computer science, applied mathematics, secondary school teaching, or vocations in business, industry or government.

 What about the Bachelor of Arts and Science (B.A. & Sc.)?